- Pizza Dough Degassing

 Dough Degassing Before Shaping

-You should work slowly, so the gas is gently moved out of the dough, much like the waves of a body of water smoothly flow toward the coast.
+As the dough ferments and fills up with gas it expands.
+You should work slowly so the gas is gently moved out of the dough, much like the waves of a body of water smoothly flow toward the coast.

 When does pizza dough rise?